cynprentice/corn-song/poem.md

-#The Corn-Song
+# The Corn-Song

+:corn:

-    By John Greenleaf Whittier
+  ##  By John Greenleaf Whittier

-    *Heap high the farmer's wintry hoard!*
+    Heap high the farmer's wintry hoard!
     Heap high the golden corn!
     No richer gift has Autumn poured
     From out her lavish horn!

     Let other lands, exulting, glean
-    The apple from the pine,
+  -  The apple from the pine,
-    The orange from its glossy green,
+  -  The orange from its glossy green,
-    The cluster from the vine;
+  -  The cluster from the vine;

     We better love the hardy gift
     Our rugged vales bestow,